 The Menu as a Strategic Tool

-In order to be profitable, a beautiful menu alone may not be sufficient to ensure maximum productivity.
-In order to maximise the performance of the menu, business owners need to optimize their menu designs leveraging data.
+To be profitable, a beautiful menu alone may not be sufficient to ensure maximum productivity.
+To maximise the performance of the menu, business owners need to optimize their menu designs by leveraging data.
 This is done to increase profits, to make the customers purchase what you want them to, improve the quality of service, reduce food wastage, and finally, to make it easier for consumers to get what they want, faster.

 A restaurant that has not solicited the services of an F&B branding consultancy run into these common problems with their menu:

 3. Missing Information

 4. Inadequate Data